Alison successfully ran an online eBay shop for several years selling ceramics and other items—many of which were found at car boot sales!

-I love the Cmielow animals all in a stylish and eyecatching black and white, that were designed in the 1960s by various artists for the company.
-They are still manufactured today but the giraffe pictured (below), is just one of a set of five different animals I picked up at a car boot sale recently.
+I love the Cmielow animals, all in a stylish and eye-catching black and white, that were designed in the 1960s by various artists for the company.
+They are still manufactured today, but the giraffe pictured (below) is just one of a set of five different animals I picked up at a car boot sale recently.

 I particularly like the quirky range of Rosenthal Studio Linie vases.

 The one I have pictured was picked up at a car boot sale for 50p (less than $1).
-These tend to be over-looked as they are very plain and can get very dirty.
+These tend to be overlooked as they are very plain and can get very dirty.

-I knew this was an early one the base shows the signature of the artist, Tapio Wirkkala.
+I knew this was an early one as the base shows the signature of the artist, Tapio Wirkkala.
 I also that this was a desirable piece as although it is called the Pollo Vase (meaning chicken), it is actually a woman's breast complete with an areola around the nipple (which is the opening of the vase).

-I cleaned it up with some 'bar keeper's friend' powder as this is absolutely brilliant for taking stains and marks off porcelain and put it on eBay where it sold for £41 (about $70).
+I cleaned it up with some 'bar keeper's friend' powder as this is absolutely brilliant for taking stains and marks off porcelain and put it on eBay, where it sold for £41 (about $70).

 My husband and I both love collecting Torquay pottery, motto-ware items made for the tourist trade in the early part of the 20th Century.
 A lot of it has really come down in price, meaning that some items in our collection are now worth considerably less than we paid for them—that is a chance you take if you are a collector!

-However, when I came across these two early and quite rare Forster & Hunt cottage ware cups that have both a Torquary Pottery and a Honiton Pottery connection, I had to buy them!
-I splashed out £1 each for them and as we didn't want to keep them (we are now only collecting items with cockerels on them, not cottages), I sold them on eBay for £31 (just over $50).
+However, when I came across these two early and quite rare Forster & Hunt cottage ware cups that have both a Torquay Pottery and a Honiton Pottery connection, I had to buy them!
+I splashed out £1 each for them, and as we didn't want to keep them (we are now only collecting items with cockerels on them, not cottages), I sold them on eBay for £31 (just over $50).